Psychedelic integration therapy training – and the psychedelic therapist

 This might be especially true for psychiatry.
-And yesterday I heard about this medicine which is used to prevent diarrhea.
+And yesterday I heard about this medicine which is used to prevent diarrhoea.
 And it prevents diarrhea by simply… contracting the anal muscle!

-And you know, when you have diarrhea, you have something you need to get out.
+And you know, when you have diarrhoea, you have something you need to get out.

-And to be fair, it’s okay to take this when you are travelling or something like that.
-But in psychiatry, we keep giving people these medications that constricts us.
-That holds the shit in.
+And to be fair, it's okay to take this when you're traveling or something like that.
+But in psychiatry, we keep giving people these medications that constrict us.
+That keeps the shit in.

 But in the case of psychiatry, it's even more serious because it's not even your own shit you're holding in!
 And it's not even your mother's shit or your father's shit.
 It's your forefathers shit.
 It's the cultural shit we're holding in.

 It was culture that triumphed over our nature, and we need to reclaim our nature, with or without psychedelic therapy.
 The shit needs to get out.

 And then: We can't operate within all the cultural conditioning.
 We need to get our minds clear on how we as therapists are also affected by all the cultural conditioning.

 We can do a lot of work to break cycles and to treat symptoms and we can come far with some people.
 But this is key to moving to the next level.
 To do the deepest work.